permguard/permguard/www/content/docs/0.0.x/getting-started/zero-trust-alignment.md

 To function properly, these models must have the following characteristics:

-- **Transferable and Verifiable:** Works seamlessly across systems and environments, with verifiable origins certified by the `AuthZServer`.
+- **Transferable and Verifiable:** Works seamlessly across systems and environments, with verifiable origins certified by the `control-plane`.
-- **Versionable and Immutable:** Ensures integrity, auditability, and backward compatibility for secure and reliable operations.
+- **Versionable and Immutable:** Guarantees integrity, auditability, and compatibility with the corresponding model version for secure and reliable operations.
 - **Resilient to Disconnection:** Supports eventual consistency, allowing continued functionality in partially connected or offline environments.

 ---